dflynn-vgw/react-scratch/docs/LOGO_ANIMATIONS.md

 # Logo Component Animations

 The `Logo` component supports optional animations that run occasionally rather than continuously.
+You can specify a single animation, multiple animations, or all animations.

 ## Usage